James Wordie: Early life and education

 Wordie was born at Partick, Glasgow, the son of Jane Catherine (née Mann) and John Wordie, owner of Wordie & Co., a major carrier and carting contractor, with multiple premises throughout Glasgow.
 He had a sister, Helen.
 The family lived at 4 Buckingham Terrace in the Hillhead district.
 The house, which still stands, is a mid-terraced 19th-century three-storey and basement house facing Great Western Road.

-Wordie attended school at Glasgow Academy.
+Wordie attended Glasgow Academy.
 He went on to study Sciences at the University of Glasgow, graduating with a BSc in Geology in 1910.
-He studied at St John's College, Cambridge graduating with an MA in 1912, after which he undertook research.
+He then studied at St John's College, Cambridge, graduating with an MA in 1912, after which he undertook research.
 His occupation brought him in contact with Frank Debenham and Raymond Priestley, who were members of the second Antarctic expedition of Robert Falcon Scott.

 Polar exploration

 In 1914, Wordie joined Sir Ernest Shackleton's expedition to the Antarctic, known as the Imperial Trans-Antarctic Expedition, where he acted as geologist and chief of scientific staff.
 Despite the overall failure of the expedition—including the beset ship Endurance, caught up in the Weddell Sea until destroyed by ice in 1915—Wordie maintained the morale of the expedition, made scientific observations regarding oceanography and the ice pack, and acquired important geological specimens.

 On his return to the UK, he was conscripted into the army and served during World War I with the Royal Artillery in France from 1917 to 1918.
 He was awarded the Royal Geographical Society's Back Award in 1920.

+In 1921 he was among a team of climbers who successfully climbed the Beerenberg stratovolcano on Jan Mayen island for the first time.

 Wordie sailed on nine polar expeditions, including Endurance.
 During the 1920s and 1930s, he made numerous voyages to the Arctic and helped nurture a new generation of young explorers, including Vivian Fuchs, Gino Watkins and Augustine Courtauld.
 Other scientific staff included the meteorologist Edmund Dymond on his 1937 research trip to Baffin Bay.
 He became the elder statesman of British polar exploration, and few expeditions left Britain without first consulting Wordie.
 The Wordie Ice Shelf on the Antarctic Peninsula was named in his honour.

-In the World War II he served with Naval Intelligence.
+In World War II he served with Naval Intelligence.

 He was chairman of the Committee of Management of the Scott Polar Research Institute (SPRI) and president of the Royal Geographical Society from 1951 to 1954.

 During his term at the Society he helped plan the first successful ascent of Mount Everest by Edmund Hillary and Tenzing Norgay.
 While at SPRI, he assisted Fuchs in the first crossing of the Antarctic continent—the original aim of Shackleton's Endurance expedition.
 He also contributed to the British Naval Intelligence Division Geographical Handbook Series that was published during World War II.